Aleksst95/header/README.md

 ```
 Available symbols: all Latin letters, digitals, dash, and underscore.

+If you want to set the maximum length of the header text, you need to set the `checkHeaderLength` parameter to `TRUE` in the config.

 P.S.
 The anchor value is displayed next to the header block only when there is text in the header block.

 ## Shortcut